 Day 11 & 12 Lake Malawi is the world’s most ecologically diverse lake.
 Its crystal clear waters are home to more than a thousand species of fish, including hundreds of species of colorful cichlids.
 We offer special diving courses at the best diving spots near one of the islands.
 For those who are interested in the real Malawian village life we offer guided walks through one of the local villages OR you can also simply relax in the beautiful and tranquil scenery or can enjoy the many other activities.

-Day 13 Today you will be transferred back to Lilongwe time for the connecting flight back home.
+Day 13 Today you will be transferred back to Lilongwe in time for the connecting flight back home.

 Anabezi is found at the lower end of the Zambezi National Park, exclusively located offering relaxing and serene isolation.
 With its unique location, Anabezi offers diverse wildlife sightings.
 Many yellow corn pods drop from the surrounding Ana Trees attracting a diversity of animals from the higher land to feed during the dry months.